Development assistance in Papua New Guinea

 More information on Australia’s support for health security in PNG.

 Pillar 2 – stability

-Australia and Papua New Guinea share an interest in a secure, stable and peaceful region.
-We will soon commence negotiations on a Bilateral Security Treaty, a key outcome of the Comprehensive Strategic and Economic Partnership, intended to better represent the breadth of our security cooperation.
+Australia and PNG share an interest in a secure, stable and peaceful region.
+Negotiations are underway on a Bilateral Security Treaty, a key outcome of the Comprehensive Strategic and Economic Partnership, intended to better represent the breadth of our security cooperation.

-The Defence Cooperation Program in PNG is providing the Australian Defence Force's largest international response to COVID-19, supporting the PNGDF across operations, infrastructure, equipment and border security.
-The Australian Federal Police (AFP), through the Policing Partnership, will continue to support RPNGC to build its capabilities and support its reform ambitions.
-We will continue to promote stability and social cohesion by supporting the Bougainville Peace Agreement, following the 2019 referendum and 2020 election.
+The Defence Cooperation Program in PNG provided the Australian Defence Force's largest international response to COVID-19, supporting the PNGDF across operations, infrastructure, equipment and border security.
+The Australian Federal Police (AFP), through the Policing Partnership, continues to support RPNGC to build its capabilities and support its reform ambitions.
+We continue to promote stability and social cohesion by supporting the Bougainville Peace Agreement, following the 2019 referendum and 2020 election.